 A few months ago the general feeling was that it was going to be another challenging year and in some respects, I am sure it will be.
 But we are seeing an increase in business confidence, which leads to job creation amongst other things.
 Our team here at Tribe have seen record business levels across the board in the last few months.

-Supply Chain, procurement and ops team revenue Q1 2021 was up by over 55 percent when compared to Q4 2020 - a great result!
-Job numbers stayed pretty much the same between Q4 2020 and Q1 in 2021 but that was expected with the holiday period taking up much of January.
+Supply Chain, Procurement and Operations team revenue Q1 2021 was up by over 55 percent when compared to Q4 2020 - a great result!
 We are seeing more businesses feeling more confident about recruiting and adding additional headcount.

-We are seeing a marked increase in the demand for supply chain, operations and procurement professionals.
+We are seeing a marked increase in the demand for Supply Chain, Operations and Procurement professionals.
 Our team is currently recruiting an enormous variety of roles within the supply chain space in Auckland and the regions.
-The demand is at a level I have not seen before in nearly 11 years of recruiting in this space.
+The demand is at a level I have not seen before in nearly 11 years of recruiting in this space, here in New Zealand.

-MORE JOBS ADS ON SEEK IN MARCH THAN EVER BEFORE
+MORE JOBS ADVERTS ON SEEK IN MARCH THAN EVER BEFORE

-The latest SEEK Employment Report shows the biggest rise in m/m performance since June last year with an 11 percent national growth in jobs advertised in March 2021.
-In addition to this strong m/m growth, new job ads on SEEK also increased 55 percent when comparing March 2021 to March 2020.
+The latest SEEK Employment Report shows the biggest rise in month on month performance since June last year with an 11 percent national growth in jobs advertised in March 2021.
+In addition to this strong month on month growth, new job adverts on SEEK also increased 55 percent when comparing March 2021 to March 2020.